biglavis/matehwai-bot/README.md

 # discordbot
 A simple Discord bot with user profiles, XP tracking, and fun commands.
-%help to get started
+Type %help to get started.